 I’m aware how long my letters usually are, so I’ll make this preamble short 😊

 Also, I just wanted to say thank you to everyone who reached out after reading my last letter about travelling alone as a woman in remote places.
 I guess I shouldn’t be surprised that it’s the personal stories I’ve shared in this newsletter that have resonated most with you—including this dispatch written from the Munich-to-Berlin overnight train.
 I struggle very hard and very often about how much of my life to share online, even if details I eventually share may not seem terribly revealing—for instance, pictures of my dog!
 I’ve even gone back and forth in my head on whether to remove the personal essays from the archives, but ultimately decided against it.
-I just think that as much as I, like anyone, want to be seen and understood, I also love the idea of being able to recede into anonymity whenever I want to—the sheer liberation of it, right?
+I just think that as much as I, like anyone, want to be seen and understood, I also like the idea of being able to recede into anonymity whenever I want to—the sheer liberation of it, right?
 I’m that person who prefers to be unknown in a big city to being known in a smaller one, who prefers to spread myself around new cafes instead of patronising a regular spot.

 On place and identity & navigating the world